alexgrigoras/mendelmax_1.5_x_axis/README.md

 ![assembly image](Images/x_axis_assembly_1.jpg)

+## Versions:
+- v2: Corrected the rod holes alignment on idler and motor end; Added screws on idler to set the correct length on rods (if they are shorter) or to tension the assembly more than on the motor side;
+- v1: First version.

 ## Assembly
 1. X End Motor and Idler
 	- created by prusa and edited to fit mendelmax 3d printer